remix-run/remix/docs/other-api/dev-v2.md

 remix dev --tls-key=key.pem --tls-cert=cert.pem -c "node ./server.js"
 ```

-Alternatively, you can specify the TLS key and cert via the `v2_dev.tlsCert` and `v2_dev.tlsKey` config options.
+Alternatively, you can specify the TLS key and cert via the `dev.tlsCert` and `dev.tlsKey` config options.
 Now your app server and Remix compiler are TLS ready!

 ### How to integrate with a reverse proxy